 At our 2024 annual general meeting, the term of office of the Class I directors shall expire and Class I directors shall be eligible for election for a full term of three (3) years.
-At our 2025 annual general meeting, the term of office of the Class II directors shall expire and Class III directors shall be eligible for election for a full term of three (3) years.
+At our 2025 annual general meeting, the term of office of the Class II directors shall expire and Class II directors shall be eligible for election for a full term of three (3) years.
+At our 2026 annual general meeting, the term of office of the Class III directors shall expire and Class III directors shall expire and Class III directors shall be eligible for election for a full term of three (3) years.
 At our 2026 annual general meeting, the term of office of the Class III directors shall expire and Class III directors shall be eligible for election for a full term of three (3) years.
 At each succeeding annual general meeting, directors shall be elected for a full term of three (3) years to succeed the directors of the class whose terms expire at such annual general meeting.
 Directors hold office until the expiration of the director's term, until a director's successor has been duly elected and qualified or until such director's earlier death, resignation or removal.